 People often forget that the IRS needs information filed to express the numbers involved in estate sales.

 Opinions of value shown in documents filed with revenue authorities definitely should be supported by a detailed report as to how the appraiser acquired his conclusions.
-In having a report backed by Brick Appraisals's professional staff, you will have the understanding that the numbers displayed in the appraisal will clearly demonstrate to the California agencies that the numbers used are accurate and correct.
+In having a report backed by Brick Appraisals's professional staff, you will have the understanding that the numbers displayed in the appraisal will clearly demonstrate to the Texas agencies that the numbers used are accurate and correct.

 Having a professional appraisal from Brick Appraisals gives the executor undeniable facts and figures to work with in going beyond IRS and California state agency requirements.
 You need not stress over anything, because Brick Appraisals will be there to back up our appraisals if they are ever challenged.